PJTeel/Mini-Project---DOM/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-In this project I have created a user interface to interact with TheCatApi API.
-I used a hamburger style menu to hold a list of cat different cat breeds.
+In this project I have created a user interface to interact with TheCatApi // Developer Experience API.
+I used a hamburger style menu to hold a list of different cat breeds.
 Select one of the breeds listed on the menu and a picture of that type of cat will be displayed.
 <!-- **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:** -->
 <!-- `github_username`, `Twitter Account`, `repo_name`, `email`, `project_title`, `project_description` -->